adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 Automated functional tests work by searching for, and interacting with elements.
 This may include:

-1. clicking a link;
+1. clicking a link
-2. finding a text box;
+2. finding a text box
-3. typing in text;
+3. typing in text
-4. submitting a form; and then
+4. submitting a form
-5. verifying some criteria.
+5. verifying some criteria

 We can't use non-semantic classes to target specific elements.
 And adding hooks specifically for tests is wasteful as the user has to download this stuff.